armand33/wikipedia_graph/README.md

 * Quentin Rebjock

 ### Important note:
-Please take the time to download the pickle file `shortest_paths.pkl` from this [link](https://drive.google.com/file/d/17bXr-OKY8xrUhCDfwR0WwP9uTOXeKG9d/view?usp=sharing).
-It should be put in the directory `data/`.

 In order to read the notebook properly (especially the graph visualization in the end), you might want to used this [link](https://nbviewer.jupyter.org/github/armand33/wikipedia_graph/blob/master/wikipedia.ipynb?flush_cache=true) to NBViewer.

-Here is a [link](https://docs.google.com/presentation/d/1TvyzBLKNtd8JSAftHxNQBTEFV3sqJS-Wb9kcnSRySK8/edit#slide=id.p) to the presentation slides.

 ### Content of the folder:
 * wikipedia.ipynd : this is the main notebook containing all the data pipeline and the exploitation of the data